Fire and rescue services

 Border officials may scrutinise the travel documents of dual nationals.
 This may lead to delays at the airport.
 Previously, officials have stopped some dual nationals from leaving.

-South Sudan requires you to have at least two blank pages in your passport on arrival.
+South Sudan requires you to have at least five blank pages in your passport on arrival.

 Some countries won't let you enter unless your passport is valid for 6 months after you plan to leave that country.
 This can apply even if you're just transiting or stopping over.